 We are a leader in making trading and the associated workflow more efficient for market participants.
 Based on industry sources and management estimates, we believe that we are a market leader in electronic trading for the following products: U.S. Treasuries, TBA MBS, European government bonds, U.S. dollar-denominated interest rate swaps and euro-denominated interest rate swaps, which are some of our largest products, as well as ETP-traded Yen-denominated interest rate swaps and European ETFs, which are some of our newer products.
 We cover all major client sectors participating in electronic trading, including the institutional, wholesale and retail client sectors.
-We are a global business with users accessing our platforms and solutions in 62 countries, and for the combined year ended December 31, 2018, we generated approximately 36% of our gross revenue from clients outside of the United States.
+We are a global business with users accessing our platforms and solutions in 62 countries, and in 2017, we generated 32% of our gross revenue from clients outside of the United States.
 We have built a business that is diverse across more than 40 products.
 In addition, we provide the full spectrum of trading protocols from voice to sweeps (session-based trading) through RFQ to CLOB (central limit order book).